pierredevillers/VizExplorer_FINAL/README.md

 # **VizExplorer**

 A **Visual Natural Language Interface (V-NLI)** application designed for intuitive interaction with financial datasets using natural language queries.
-This project leverages advanced Text-to-SQL techniques, with performance metrics measured trained on the **BIRD** dataset included for evaluation.
+This project leverages advanced Text-to-SQL techniques, with performance metrics measures trained on the **BIRD** dataset included for evaluation.

 ---